GraphFusion/GraphFusionAI/README.md

 - **Tool-Based Extensibility** – Agents can use pluggable tools (search, diagnosis, etc.).
 - **Self-Healing Mechanism** – Automatically prunes outdated or irrelevant memory.
 - **Real-Time Learning** – Dynamically updates knowledge and adapts.
+- **Simulation Environment** – Test and develop agent behaviors in a rich, interactive environment with terrain, resources, and visualization.

 ⚠️ **Known Issues:**
 - **Memory module is unstable** – Needs better handling of storage, retrieval, and updates.